ringwormGO-organization/ringOS/Documentation.md

 # DOCUMENTATION
-Documentation is for ringOS.
+Documentation is for compiling and running ringOS.

-# Compile
+# Compile and run in Qemu
 You can use this script (Linux, run in Qemu): https://github.com/Andrej123456789/ringOS/blob/main/ringOS-Builder-full.sh or continue manually.